HugoPhilipe/HugoPhilipe/README.md

 ## Hi there!
 I am Hugo Philipe.

-- 🔭 I’m currently working on Web Applications with Java
-- 🌱 I’m currently learning Angular and Spring Boot
+-🔭 I’m currently working on Web Applications with Java -🌱 I’m currently learning Angular and Spring Boot
-- I Wish one day to live in the USA and develop for a company there
+-  I Wish one day work as developer for a US company

 <div>